-- Instead you should make your posts interesting by providing tips, advice, offers and anything else that can make someone share or comment in your posts.
+- Instead, you should make your posts interesting by providing tips, advice, offers, and anything else that can make someone share or comment on your posts.

 - Don’t forget that in order to get any likes, +1s or comments you need to have a LOT of followers.
 Don’t expect this to happen in the first few months or when your numbers are still low.

 Have a look at one of social media pages we manage for one of our clients.
 Look at the variety of postings, frequency, tone, format, etc.

 The time and date you post something on social media matter a lot.
 As mentioned above, people have a lot of posts in their timelines and if they don’t see it ‘live’ then most probably they will never see it.

 For example, if you post something on Twitter and your followers are sleeping at that time, by the time they will wake up they will have hundreds of messages in their timeline and so there is no chance of seeing your post.

 To solve this problem, you can use tools like bufferapp to schedule your postings so that you reach your target audience at a time where you have more followers online.
 There are also other tools and statistics about the best time to post on the different social networks but as a rule of thumb, post either in the morning (08:00 – 9:00) or afternoon (17:00 – 19:00).
 These are the times that work best for many niches.